demotuulia/Laravel10_MatchToolsModule/README.md

 all matches must match with the profile of the opposite party.

 To get a quick overview what this module does,
-I advise to have a look of the demo test or the readme file  (TODO) of the front end part of my project (TODO).
+I advise to have a look of the [Demo Test](/main/Modules/Matches/Tests/Integration/DemoTest.php) or the readme file  (TODO) of the front end part of my project (TODO).

 This application can be used to define matches between companies and clients.
 In my example  I use companies with vacancies and professionals with profiles.
 With this tool both of the parties can find matches for their profiles.
 As well this could be used for example for rental apartments or boats.\
 \